wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     If not, review the errors reported and try to determine what went wrong.

 !!!
 Note
-    You can run `docker logs wis2box-ftp` to check if the FTP-service is running correctly.
+    You can run `docker logs wis2box-ftp` to check if the FTP service is running correctly.

 ## Conclusion